egbaydarov/gpt-discord-bot/README.md

 ### Step 1 : Understanding the config file structure
 - `tokens`: Section for storing your API keys.
-- `client`: Contains your bot's ID and the list of authorized servers.
+- `client`: Contains your bot's ID and the list of authorized servers with their logs channel.
 - `configs`: Configurations regarding calls to the OpenAI API and formatting of Discord message threads.

 ### Step 2 : Enter your API tokens: